jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Broken phone?

-We could make it really hard to contact us.
+We could make it really hard for new users to contact us.

 ## A NEW WAY

-Or, we could create scalable, useful resources for new and current customers.
+Or, we could somehow scale the number of customers that can communicate with us at once.
+We could create scalable, useful resources that customers can refer to again and again.

 Listen: the first two are totally legit approaches - I see companies that use them to great effect.
 But the only one that *really feels* right to me is number three, using static support resources to scale your support presence.

-To properly introduce this, I'm going to beat the heck out of a metaphor.
+I want to share with you my theory behind this, and to properly do that, I'm going to beat the heck out of a metaphor.

 ## Ronny Coleman is really strong

 Does anyone know who this is?

 This is Ronny Coleman.
-He is an American powerlifter who has won Mr. Olympia EIGHT TIMES.
-Holy shit!
+Ronny is an American powerlifter who has won Mr. Olympia EIGHT TIMES.

-Ronny is also a really really funny guy.
-He’s become a bit of a role model in our office - his self-inspirational quips and quotes get yelled out quite a bit.
+Ronny is also a really funny guy.
+His self-inspirational quips and quotes get yelled out quite a bit.

 ** PLAY RONNY COLEMAN SOUND EFFECT **

 So if you want to get strong like Ronny, you have two options.
-You could lift relatively light weights a bazillion times...or you could lift really freaking heavy weights a few times.
+You could lift light weights a bazillion times...or you could lift really freaking heavy weights a few times.

-Ronny, like most successful powerlifters, subscribes to the idea of heavier weights, fewer lifts.
-I think you see where I’m going with this.
+Successful powerlifters like Ronny subscribe to the idea of heavier weights, fewer lifts.

+## "LIGHT WEIGHT BABY!"

 How many people here send a lot of email?
 (HANDS)

-Lots of support people I talk to respond the same way.
-The average email they receive is an easy response, something they have sent hundreds of times.
+So we pretty much all do.
+The average support response we send is probably pretty easy, something we've sent hundreds of times.

-A softball lob even I could hit!

-Support emails you can write in your sleep is an example of a light weight!
-It's something that isn't hard for you to do, but you have to spend all day lifting them to deliver value to your customer base.
+Support emails you can write in your sleep is like Ronny curling a 20 pound dumbbell - it's a light weight!

-Another example of a light-weight customer interaction is the typical sales phone call.
-You’re basically reading from a script, just talking about the benefits of your product.

 Again and again, you're lifting these light weights, and you gotta lift them all day in order to get the value.
 That is a heavy rep, light weight approach.